LilaLiu01/LilaLiu01.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be presenting a poster on how visual mode switching benefited observers maintain perceptual accuracy while experience geometric distortions induced by lenses at VSS this year.
-Come stop by on Tuesday (5/20) morning (8:30-12:30) in the Banyan Breezeway!
+<span style="font-size: 0.95em;">I will be presenting a poster on how visual mode switching benefited observers maintain perceptual accuracy while experience geometric distortions induced by lenses at VSS this year.
+Come stop by on Tuesday (5/20) morning (8:30-12:30) in the Banyan Breezeway!</span>
 ---

 #### Importance